Education

 10. Recreate scenes

 Are you an actor or actress by heart?
 Recreating scenes is a fun way to pass the time, even more so if you get other household members to do it with you.
 Choose scenes from your favorite movies, plays, and TV shows and try to recreate them as well as you can.
 You can even record it and add soundtracks, video effects, and sound effects to the video.
 We’re all bored, we all want to go outside, and we’re all anxious about what the future holds.
-But as we’re making the necessary sacrifice to stay inside, we can still let our creative juices flow by picking up our old hobbies again or even learning something completely different.
+But as we make the necessary sacrifice to stay inside, we can still let our creative juices flow by picking up our old hobbies or learning something completely different.

 Related posts